 Our mission: support young women like never before by boosting relevant education and employment opportunities in the digital century.

-BMZ has been supporting Africa Code Week activities since 2016, with grants awarded to 40 organizations to date, introducing over 22,000 girls and women to coding skills in emerging and developing countries.
+UNESCO YouthMobile and BMZ (as part of the #eskills4girls initiative) have been supporting Africa Code Week activities since day one with grants awarded to 70 organizations to date, introducing thousands of girls to coding skills in emerging and developing countries.